 To broil chops both simple swordfish and those pistachio, heat the grill on fire after having lightly greased with oil and cook the chops over low heat swordfish.
 When are golden, turn them over and cook.
 Swordfish, if overcooked, becomes stringy: a 12 minutes cooking, six on each side, It should be sufficient.
 Enjoy fish cutlets hot sword, with a salad of oranges and fennel salad as a side dish or a pantesca.
 Bon appétit!

-If you want to cook the swordfish chops Messina style baked, I suggest the breaded cutlets with a little 'of the filling that will surely advance, so they are more protected from the heat, otherwise they will dry too: cooking should be carried out in a preheated oven at 200 degrees for 10-12 minutes.
+BAKING IN THE OVEN: If you want to cook the swordfish chops Messina style baked, I suggest the breaded cutlets with a little 'of the filling that will surely advance, so they are more protected from the heat, otherwise they will dry too: cooking should be carried out in a preheated oven at 200 degrees for 10-12 minutes.